peterernicke/ML_Zoomcamp_2023_Capstone2_Project/README.md

 - #Path to the output folders
     - DATA_FOLDER = './../Data'

-I manually separated the orthophotos with 25cm pixel resolution ('./../laco.ai_25') from the orthophotos with 50cm pixel resolution './../laco.ai_50', because I made some test runs also on one resolution (for example in train.ipynb) to increase the performance.

 ## Script train.py
 This script starts the final training.
 The steps are described in the train.ipynb notebook.
 This script requires the prior run of "prepareInputData.py" as described above.
 Now you should have a "Data" folder with splitted dataset for train, validate, and test.